-- Have horse standing in a firm flat surface and as square as possible. - These are both for safety and for the exercise to be as effective as possible. - Standing to the side of your horse reach across to the opposite gluteal region. - Reach as far forward as you can (not passing the point of hip on smaller horses) and turn your fingertips into the muscle tissue. - Press with the force you would push a thumb tack in a cork board and drag in a half moon shape towards the horses' tail head. - This motion from you should suggest to the horse that he/she brings the hip towards the side you are standing on - Repeat 5-10 of these if horse permits you. - · Allowing the horse to bounce back to its neural posture each time. - If your horse is asymmetrical, your body worker will want you to focus your efforts on the side with less mobility.
+- Have dog standing in a firm flat surface and as square as possible. - These are both for safety and for the exercise to be as effective as possible. - Standing to the side of your dog reach across to the opposite gluteal region. - Turn your fingertips into the muscle tissue. - Press with the force you would push a thumb tack in a cork board and drag in a half moon shape towards the dogs' tail head. - This motion from you should suggest to the dog that he/she brings the hip towards the side you are standing on. - Repeat 5-10 of these if dog permits you. - Allowing the dog to bounce back to its neural posture each time.

+If your dog is asymmetrical, your body worker

+will want you to focus your efforts on the side with less mobility.

-- You will be able to note a difference in the ease of the movement as you do both sides. - If there is a difference, work on the side that is harder to engage with more repetitions than the easy side. - The amount you choose to do should be decided in conversation with your body worker to ensure we don't go too far and make the horse sore.
+- You will be able to note a difference in the ease of the movement as you do both sides. - If there is a difference, work on the side that is harder to engage with more repetitions than the easy side. - The amount you choose to do should be decided in conversation with your body worker to ensure we don't go too far and make the dog sore.

-On each of these mobility type movements you can do them before and after working your horse.
+On each of these mobility type movements you can do them before and after working your dog.

-- Before work; we will do them in a rocking fashion with the quick activation and release. - After work; they can be turned into more of a stretch type move where you do the movement and hold while in a comfortable range of motion for the horse. - Hold times will be 3-5 seconds for beginners and working up to the 30 second mark for more advanced horses. - The above number of repetitions will be reduced by 1/4 if you are increasing the more advanced hold times.
+- Before work; we will do them in a rocking fashion with the quick activation and release. - After work; they can be turned into more of a stretch type move where you do the movement and hold while in a comfortable range of motion for the dog. - Hold times will be 3-5 seconds for beginners and working up to the 30 second mark for more advanced dogs. - The above number of repetitions will be reduced by 1/4 if you are increasing the more advanced hold times.

-Be safe when stretching your horse.
+Be safe when

+stretching your dog.
 Have a look around the area you are working in and ensure there is nothing that can catch him or he can trip on.
-Make sure the footing is safe so he doesn't slip and that you never stretch a horse that is tied up.
-Safety is our number one concern and we have to always make sure we don't put our horses in a dangerous position.
+Make sure the footing is safe so he doesn't slip and that you never stretch a dog that is tied up.
+Safety is our number one concern and we have to always make sure we don't put our dogs in a dangerous position.